IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“As long as Man continues to be the ruthless destroyer of lower living beings, he will never know health or peace.
 For as long as men massacre animals, they will kill each other.
 Indeed, he who sows the seed of murder and pain cannot reap joy and love.”

 ― <a href="https://en.wikipedia.org/wiki/Pythagoras" target="_blank">Pythagoras</a> (vegetarian philosopher & religious founder)

+>“An animal owns nothing apart from its life and we still manage to steal it from them.”

+― <a href="https://en.wikipedia.org/wiki/Marguerite_Yourcenar" target="_blank">Marguerite Yourcenar</a> (novelist and essayist)

 >“I don't hold animals superior or even equal to humans.
 The whole case for behaving decently to animals rests on the fact that we are the superior species.
 We are the species uniquely capable of imagination, rationality and moral choice – and that is precisely why we are under the **obligation** to recognise and respect the rights of animals.”